Fix, review, and approve Snowflake data without it ever leaving your account

 Data teams receive Slack messages or tickets asking for small row changes that still need review, context, and accountability.

-Stewards need a safe place to inspect codes, owners, providers, vendors, or categories before downstream systems trust the update.
+Operations teams need a safe place to inspect and edit codes, owners, providers, vendors, or categories before downstream systems trust the update.

 Exception review backlogs